 These include the following:

-- Retinopathy of prematurity: infants with IRDS and PaO2 greater than 100 mm Hg are at a greater risk.
+- Retinopathy of prematurity: infants with infant respiratory distress syndrome and PaO2 greater than 100 mm Hg are at a greater risk.

-- Neurological impairment is related to the gestational age, the extent of intracranial pathology, the presence of hypoxia and the presence of infections.
+- Neurological impairment is related to the gestational age, the extent of intracranial pathology, the presence of hypoxia, the presence of infectionsand the length of time on mechanical ventilation.
+This correlates with increased rates of both cerebral palsy and neurodevelopmental delay.
 They may develop a specific learning disability and behavioural problems.

 - Hearing impairment and visual handicap may further compromise development.